-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 As of this writing, 1.4 million companies and 5 million people are listed on the site.

-For Blogs Only: One Web Directory to Rule Them All
+For Blogs Only: One Web Directory To Rule Them All

 4. Blogarama

-Blogarama features over 153,000 blog listings which are actively updated by site admins.
+Blogarama features over 154,000 blog listings that are actively updated by site admins.

 Of the (very) many blog sites I added my own personal blog to, this is the only one that continues to send me consistent traffic.